Financial Aid Policies

 Students must complete an associate degree, technical diploma or eligible certificate before 150% of credits required for graduation are attempted.
 (Example: If an associate degree requires 60 credits, a student must complete the degree before 90 credits have been attempted.)
 Students are ineligible for aid at the point when they cannot mathematically complete their program within the 150% time frame.

 Remedial Courses: A student admitted to an eligible program may take up to one academic year’s worth of remedial non-program credits to be included in the evaluation of a student’s SAP.

-Repeated Coursework: Once a student has received a passing grade in a course, they can only receive financial aid for one more attempt at attaining a better grade.
-All repeats will be included in credits attempted, will be included in completed credits with a passing grade, but only the highest grade will be included in GPA.
+Repeated Coursework: Once a student has received a passing grade in a course, they can only receive financial aid for one additional attempt at attaining a better grade.
+All repeats will be included in credits attempted, but only the highest grade will be included in GPA.
 All passing grades will be included in completed credits.

 Evaluation: Financial aid recipient’s satisfactory progress is evaluated after the completion of each semester or payment period.

 Financial Aid Warning: If the student does not meet the above standards, they will be placed on Financial Aid Warning for one semester so they can get back in good standing while still maintaining their financial aid.
 During this warning semester, the student must meet the standards at the end of the term or they will be placed on financial aid suspension.